 As mentioned in Note 1 to the financial statements, the School is a department of Archimedean Academy, Inc. (the "Corporation") and is affiliated with the Middle and the Upper, other departments of the Corporation.
 The three schools share various costs inherent with operating out of the same facility.
 In addition, the schools may also advance monies on an interim basis to one another.
-As a result of these transactions, there remains a net payable to the Middle of \$ 93,345 and a net payable to the Upper of \$ 195,420 as of June 30, 2014 for a total of \$ 288,765.
+As a result of these transactions, there remains a net payable to the Middle of \$ 148,405 and a net payable to the Upper of \$ 305,127 as of June 30, 2015.
+This amount is shown as due to other schools in the amount of \$ 453,532 in the accompanying financial statements.